zjp-CN/mdbook-theme/README.md

 # installation

-`mdbook-theme` package includes two CLI:
+`mdbook-theme` package includes two CLI : a preprocess `mdbook-theme` and a backend `mdbook-theme-ace` .

-a preprocess `mdbook-theme` and a backend `mdbook-theme-ace` .
+What they are actually doing is simply replacing values within files given by mdbook default or user.

 You can get these via: